markmoxon/lander-source-code-acorn-archimedes/README.md

 * Save the file, which is now a BASIC program.

-You now have the Lander source in BBC BASIC, which is how David Braben originally wrote it.
+You now have the Lander source in BBC BASIC, which is how David Braben originally wrote it (though without quite so many comments).

 To build Lander from this source, run the file by double-clicking it.
 It will assemble the game and save the GameCode file into the current directory.
 You may therefore want to set the current directory before doing this.

 The GameCode file contains the Arthur version of Lander.
-You can run it on Arthur or RISC OS 2 by double-clicking it.
-You may need to allocate more memory to the next application for it to work.
+You can run it on Arthur, RISC OS 2 or up to RISC OS 3.11 by double-clicking it (it does not work on RISC OS 3.5 and up - you need [BigLander](#extending-the-landscape-with-biglander) for that).
+You may need to allocate more memory to the Next slot for it to work.

 Note that the source code in this repository is very close to being in BBC BASIC format, but it isn't exactly the same (which is why the BBC BASIC version is created by the build process rather than being the main source).
 This is because BBC BASIC has some limitations that make it a tricky companion for large commentaries like this.
 For example, the colon character separates multiple statements in BBC BASIC, but this also applies within comments, so any comments that contain colons will cause runtime errors when converted into BASIC.
 The same applies with unmatched brackets and double-quotes, though these break the Text to BASIC conversion process rather than the program itself.
 BBC BASIC also doesn't support comma-separated EQU arguments, which makes laying out tables like the object blueprints rather difficult.